by Freddy Tran Nager, Founder of Atomic Tango + Fellow Aspiring Mogul; illustration by Barzak…

-Way to excite the kids there, pops.
+Way to excite the kids there, pops!
 And thanks for reminding me why I started my own business.

 Welcome to the New Media World Order

-To illustrate, I mentioned to the students that I would be meeting with a brilliant comic book artist whom I found on the Internet.
-(That’s his drawing at the beginning of this post.)
-I don’t know where he went to school.
-In fact, I don’t even know his full name, since he simply goes by “Barzak.”
-All I know is that I dig his work, and that he took the initiative to promote his killer talent on CreativeHotlist.com, MySpace, and a few eye-wrangling websites.
-He and I had spoken on the phone, and he seemed like a nice guy.
-And did I mention that I dig his work?
+To illustrate, I mentioned that I would be meeting that afternoon with a brilliant comic book artist I found online.
+(That’s his illustration atop this post.)
+I didn’t know where he went to school or even his full name, since he simply goes by “Barzak.”
+I just dug his work, and that he took the initiative to promote his talent on Creative Hotlist and a few eye-wrangling websites.
+He and I had spoken on the phone, and he seemed like a nice guy, and did I mention that I dug his work?

 So what about those damn tips?

 Nearly 900 words ago, I advertised tips for breaking into the media biz, so here they are:

 1. Become an expert in one area, good in two.

 I received this great advice from David Carter, one of my USC business school professors who made his expertise sports, and now has a thriving consultancy as well as the teaching gig.
 He’s also frequently interviewed by journalists.
 I made my expertise marketing, which led to a teaching gig and my own agency and the occasional interview.
 Your expertise can involve a subject matter or skill, but learn everything you can about it — and stay atop trends and theories.
 Never stop reading or learning!